Citi is an advertising partner

 - Cash back in the form of a direct deposit (worth 1 cent)

 - Apple purchases (worth 1 cent)

-You’ve already heard about combining Chase cards to earn more rewards, but using one or more Chase cards also has another benefit: Moving around points to redeem with Chase travel partners or get up to 25 percent more value when booking through the Ultimate Rewards portal.
+You’ve already heard about combining Chase cards to earn more rewards, but using one or more Chase cards has an additional benefit; you’re able to move points and redeem with Chase travel partners or get up to 25 percent more value when booking travel through the Ultimate Rewards portal.

-If you’re looking to counteract the Chase Sapphire Preferred’s annual fee, one of the best things you can do with this card is to pair it with another Chase card or even explore the possibility of using it within what is called a Chase trifecta.
+If you’re looking to counteract the Chase Sapphire Preferred’s annual fee, one of the best things you can do with this card is to pair it with another Chase card or even explore the possibility of using it as part of the Chase trifecta.
 In either case, your goal is to combine points to maximize both the way you earn your rewards and how you redeem them.

-For instance, if you have a Chase Sapphire Preferred, you’ll have the option of transferring your rewards points from other Chase credit cards to this card, then to Chase travel partners, which includes both airlines and hotels.
-Some of these partners include Southwest Rapid Rewards, United MileagePlus, British Airways, Marriott Bonvoy, IHG Rewards and more.
+For instance, if you have the Chase Sapphire Preferred, you’ll have the option of transferring your rewards points from other Chase credit cards to this card, then to Chase travel partners.
+These partners include Southwest Rapid Rewards, United MileagePlus, British Airways, Marriott Bonvoy, IHG Rewards and more.
 Plus, you’ve got the added benefit of combining points from both cards and redeeming them for 25 percent more value by booking travel through Chase Ultimate Rewards.

-Consider pairing the Chase Sapphire Preferred with an Ultimate Rewards card that earns better bonus category rewards, like the Chase Freedom or the Chase Freedom Flex.
-If you don’t feel like you are spending enough on dining and travel to earn enough rewards, one of these rewards cards could help you earn more rewards in other spending categories.
+Consider pairing the Chase Sapphire Preferred with an Ultimate Rewards card that earns better bonus category rewards, like the Chase Freedom Flex.
+If you don’t feel like you spend enough on dining and travel to earn significant rewards, one of these cards could help you earn more rewards in other spending categories.